syedfiza7546/Data-Analysis-Projects/SF_Salaries-/README.md

 The dataset is first loaded into a Pandas DataFrame.
 Any columns with mixed types are flagged, and missing values are counted to assess data completeness.
 Irrelevant columns like `Id`, `Notes`, `Agency`, and `Status` are dropped to make the data more manageable.
 Finally, the `.describe()` function provides key statistics such as mean, standard deviation, and count for each column, offering an overview of the dataset.

-The project is a great introduction to data cleaning and basic analysis using Pandas.
 It helps ensure the dataset is ready for further analysis or visualization.

    #### Code Snippet: